TraCS: Trajectory Collection in Continuous Space under Local Differential Privacy: Complementary Materials

 \textbf{Large $\varepsilon$ region.} In such cases, the dominant sector of \oursd is significantly smaller than the strawman approach, while maintaining almost the same probability as the strawman approach.

 We can observe the effect of $k$ on the strawman approach.
-Large $k$ values reduce the size difference of the dominant sector size compared with \oursd, but they also dramatically reduce the probability of the dominant sector in the small $\varepsilon$ region.
-Conversely, small $k$ values increase the probability of the dominant sector in the small $\varepsilon$ region, but they also lead to a larger dominant sector in the large $\varepsilon$ region.
+Larger $k$ values in the strawman approach reduce the inner-sector error compared to \oursd, but also significantly decrease the probability of the dominant sector when $\varepsilon$ is small.
+Conversely, smaller $k$ values increase the probability of the dominant sector when $\varepsilon$ is small, but result in a large inner-sector error when $\varepsilon$ is large.
+In contrast, \oursd adaptively balances these trade-offs by adjusting the dominant sector's size and probability according to $\varepsilon$.